KittyGiraudel/site/_posts/2020-11-03-replace-me-at-n26.md

 - ✅ Our motto has long been “do your work and go home on time” (or “stay home” since, you know, COVID).
 I’ve spoken repeatedly against people working too early or too late or during weekends (although I have done it myself on many occasions, thus being both hypocritical and a poor leadership example).
 This means we focus on testing automation, so people _never_ have to deal with incidents.
 There is a formal on-call process which is opt-in and incredibly chill for web as anything seldom happens.

 If all of this sounds interesting to you, and you think you’d be a good fit, please apply on the official job posting.
-If you would like more information about the role or have any question, you can ask me on Twitter—my DMs are open.
+If you would like more information about the role or have any question, you can ask me on Twitter — my DMs are open.

 Last but not least, **I would absolutely highly encourage people from under-represented groups** to apply.
 Please, please, do apply. ✨